ckreiger1/techwriter-resources/docs/topic-basedwriting.md

 >  *Source cited: [Every Page is Page One, Topic-based Writing for Technical Communication and the Web](https://xmlpress.net/publications/eppo/), by Mark Baker*

-## Advantages to Topic-Based Writing
+## Advantages to topic-based writing
 - Consistency
 - Efficiency (time-saving techniques)
 - Publishing in an agile environment (smaller editorial samples)